santhoshkrishnan30/santhoshkrishnan30/README.md

 </p>

 ### **About Myself:**
- - 🚀 Data Science and ⚛ Data Engineer Enthusiast from Coimbatore, Tamil Nadu,India.
+ - 🚀 Data Science and ⚛ Data Engineer Enthusiast from Coimbatore, Tamil Nadu, India.
  - 🙍🏽‍♂️ Current: Looking for Internship in 2024.
  - 😄 Pronouns: He/Him
  - ⚡ Fun fact: I love playing cricket🏏 and listening to music 🎧.